djpardis/djpardis.github.io/docs/print-friendly-blog-posts.md

 # Print-friendly blog posts

 This site serves a **minimal print and PDF view** for every published post.
-The layout strips the sidebar, hero image, table of contents, subscribe block, and related posts.
+The layout strips the sidebar, hero image, subscribe block, and related posts while keeping the table of contents at the beginning of the article.

 For local builds and deploy, see **[dev-notes.md](dev-notes.md)**.